Electroconvulsive Therapy (ECT)

 2. Bilateral ECT is when the electric current passes through both sides of your brain.
 It may be high or moderate dose bilateral ECT.

-While ECT may be considered generally safe, it also comes with several significant risks.
+While electroconvulsive treatment may be considered generally safe, it also comes with several significant risks.
 This is why individuals who take part in this form of treatment are constantly monitored using a blood pressure cuff as well as other standard monitoring techniques to keep an eye on their vital signs.
 If you decide to partake in this treatment, you may first want to read up on the side effects and potential concerns published by research journals.

 While short-term memory loss is sometimes a side effect of ECT, some patients may experience severe memory loss that lasts for longer periods of time.
 Cardiovascular complications and cognitive impairment can also occur a small fraction of the time.
 Elderly patients are at an increased risk of experiencing complications.

-Side effects
+Side effects of ECT

 Following an ECT procedure, an individual might experience side effects from general anesthesia, including nausea, headache, and confusion.
 They may also experience memory loss or amnesia, according to information from clinical trials.